Jrkesari/E-Commerce-Website-ReactJS/README.md

+## Live Website

+You can review the live website at [https://e-commerce-website-react-js-six.vercel.app/](https://e-commerce-website-react-js-six.vercel.app/).
+This site is built entirely with React.js, Bootstrap, Framer Motion, and Font Awesome.

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts